swoole/swoole-docs/get-started.md

 # Get started

-Swoole framework is released as a PHP extension \(PECL\) and run as a PHP CLI application.
+The swoole is released as a PHP extension \(PECL\) and run as a PHP CLI application.

 ### Installation